HackerYou/HYFallBootcamp2014/3-JavaScript/Week 5/Day 3/3-to-do-app.md

 ### Event delegation

 Events **propagate** or **bubble** up the DOM when they are triggered.
-So clicking on an element will trigger the event listeners that are directly attached to it and then the event will tell the parent element about the even, and so on until the event reaches the top object (the document).
+So clicking on an element will trigger the event listeners that are directly attached to it and then the event will tell the parent element about the event, and so on until the event reaches the top object (the document).

 So what we can do is attach our listener on a "higher" level element that gets loaded with the DOM. `ul` is a good candidate because it wraps up the `li` elements and it is loaded at the start.
-When someone clicks an `li` element, the even goes up to the `ul` and "notifies it of what happened".
-The even will then go up to the container div and so on until it reaches the top most level.
+When someone clicks an `li` element, the event goes up to the `ul` and "notifies it of what happened".
+The event will then go up to the container div and so on until it reaches the top most level.

 We can delegate an event by using the following syntax: